SigmaScheduling: Uncertainty-Informed Scheduling of Decision Points for Intelligent Mobile Health Interventions: Discussion

 \section{Discussion}

 Using 68 participants' real-world data from the first deployment of the Oralytics JITAI, we find that SigmaScheduling improves the likelihood that interventions are delivered at opportune moments, before the target behavior of tooth brushing, in over 7/10 of instances.
 The improvement stems from SigmaScheduling's core principle of personalization: decision points are scheduled a longer duration before predicted brush times for participants with less predictable routines, while using shorter durations otherwise.
-In comparison, status quo scheduling uses the same duration for all participants, resulting in lead times that are often too long or too short.
+In comparison, status quo scheduling uses the same duration for all participants.

 SigmaScheduling's advantage becomes more pronounced as desired coverage increases.
 However, under more lenient criteria such as when covering only 2/3 of brushing events per participant, status quo scheduling performs comparably or better.
 One of the primary reasons for this is that for participants with predictable routines, the majority of true brush times fall fairly close to predicted brush times.
-If it is acceptable to exclude the remaining minority (i.e., the threshold for desired coverage is lower), status quo scheduling suffices.
-Also, participants with irregular routines are the minority in the data collected.
-Status quo suffices when accepting a lower \% of participants with desired coverage -- in other words, when excluding participants with less predictable routines.
+In this dataset, participants with irregular routines were the minority.
+If it is acceptable to exclude the minority of participants with less predictable routines, (i.e., the threshold for desired coverage is lower), status quo scheduling suffices.

 This work has limitations.
 Our evaluation of SigmaScheduling is limited to retrospective analysis within the oral self-care domain.
-Future studies are needed to deploy SigmaScheduling and for evaluation in domains such as dietary behavior \cite{Zhao2023, Fuchs2025}.
+Future studies are needed to deploy SigmaScheduling, extend its application to domains such as dietary behavior \cite{Zhao2023, Fuchs2025}, and evaluate the behavioral impact of improved coverage.